 We live our lives online.
 Not too much seems to be off limits.
 But don’t be too real.
 Earlier this month, Stina Sanders, model, and blogger posted a photo of her defuzzing her upper lip and lost thousands of followers on Instagram according to Huffington Post.
 Internet famous model Essena O’Neill quit social media after becoming distressed over promoting a false life of perfection, which made the news.
 For some, purporting an illusion to garner likes and followers is the new way to get famous and validation.

 Social media is supposed to make us more open and connected.
-Yet, psychologists warn that frequent social media use can cause depression among a myriad of other unhealthy behaviors.
+With such a huge user base (click here for the facts), there can be complications.
+Psychologists warn that frequent social media use can cause depression among a myriad of other unhealthy behaviors.

 Now there is a film that presents these issues about compulsively being online.
 A Social Life is the story of Meredith, a career focused woman who is obsessed with keeping up an active social media profile.
 She seeks to live a balanced life by staying fit, working hard and connecting with friends.
 Sharing these moments online is a crucial part of her daily life.
 She is creating an “image” within her broader social media friend base.
 Meredith awakens one day and realizes that her reflection is merely the collection of photos that she shared with others.